maritz/nohm/v1_changes.md

 - .propertyRest() no longer returns true (it was the only return value possible and thus made no sense)
 - .allProperties() no longer has a json (stringify) option
 - validation definition format for properties changed from ['$name', {options}] to { name: '$name', options: {options}}
+- nohm.factory() now always returns a promise, even when not giving an id as second parameter